Nakama Groups Sample Project

 5. Hit Play.

-The project connects to our demo server so you can explore group creation, discovery, and moderation immediately.
+The project connects to our demo server so you can see the features in action immediately.

 Assets/